WebFreak001/MangoBot/README.md

-# BananaBot
+# MangoBot

-Bot for hack.chat posting random facts about bananas as seen on [?banana](https://hack.chat/?banana)
+Bot for hack.chat posting random facts about mangoes as seen on [?mango](https://hack.chat/?mango)